-Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action June 2018).
-PKCT considers that these improvements have been effective at improving compliance with Condition S3.C12.
+Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action PKCT considers that these improvements have been effective at improving compliance with Condition S3.C12.
 The events and associated actions have been closed off by the EPA.
 PKCT does not propose any further actions associated with this non-compliance.
-July 2018 Action Status: Complete.
-DA 08_0009, S3.C13 Water Management Plan The Proponent shall prepare and implement a Water Management Plan to the satisfaction of the Director- General.
-This Plan must: a) be prepared in consultation with DECC; b) be submitted to the Director- General for approval within 12 months of this approval or as otherwise agreed by the Director-General; and c) include: Preparation The Water Management Plan (WMP) was approved by the Director-General on 5 April 2012.
+July 2020 Action Status: Complete.
+DA 08 0009, Water Management Plan Preparation Preparation: Compliant Findings accepted.
+S3.C13 The Proponent shall prepare and implement a Water Management Plan to the satisfaction of the Director- General.
+This Plan must: a) be prepared in consultation with DECC; b) be submitted to the Director- General for approval within 12 months of this approval or as otherwise agreed by the Director-General; and c) include: - a site water balance, The Water Management Plan (WMP) was approved by the Director-General on 5 April 2012.
 The previous IEA (AECOM, 2014) assessed that the requirements of the plan were met and that the plan was prepared in consultation with the relevant agencies.
 The WMP was last updated with in November 2016 (Version 8).
 Given these amendments were minor it was not re-submitted to the Director-General for approval.
 Since the last review of the WMP there have been a number of upgrades to the water management system on site.
 Most notably the upgrade to the Central Pond as required by Pollution Reduction Program 12 (since removed from the EPL as it was assessed as completed by the EPA).
 The Central Pond Upgrade Project included improvements to the pond layout, capacity, pumps and inflow management.
 The current WMP does not reflect these upgrades.
 The WMP includes a site water balance as Attachment A. The water balance model calibration was conducted for the period 1 April 2009 to 10 February 2010.
-Given recent Preparation: Compliant REC-2017-13 - Review the WMP to reflect recent upgrades to water management on site, in particular the Central Pond Upgrade Project.
+Given recent upgrades to the Central Pond, including sealing of a previously unsealed area, and the age of the site water balance model calibration AECOM consider that the site water balance should REC-2017-13 - Review the WMP to reflect recent upgrades to water management on site, in particular the Central Pond Upgrade Project.
 This review should include a review and revision (where necessary) of the site water balance and be submitted to the Director General for approval.
-Findings accepted.
 REC-2017-13 - PKCT will revise the Water Management Plan to reflect the upgrades made to the Central Pond and include a revision if necessary of the site water balance.
-PKCT will submit the revised Plan to the Director General for approval within three months of submission
+PKCT will submit the revised Plan to the Director General for approval within three months of submission of the audit report.
+Action by: PKCT